 - In St James’s and The Green Park, closing The Mall and Constitution Hill to traffic on Saturdays until dusk, in addition to the regular Sunday closures

 - In Greenwich Park, a full-time closure of the Avenue to cut-through vehicle traffic

 - In Hyde Park, trial closures of North Carriage Drive permanently, and South Carriage Drive on Saturdays, in addition to the regular Sunday closures

 - In Richmond Park, on weekdays, restricting all through-traffic between Broomfield Hill Car Park and Robin Hood Car Park and a full-time closure of the vehicle link between Sheen Gate and Sheen Cross.
-Additionally, on weekends the trial will restrict all cut-through traffic between Roehampton, Sheen and Richmond Gates to create a quiet zone on the north side of the park.
+Additionally, on weekends and public holidays the trial will restrict all cut-through traffic between Roehampton, Sheen and Richmond Gates to create a quiet zone on the north side of the park.

 Click on the park icons below to see the individual project Fact Sheets

 A formal consultation with all park visitors, residents and stakeholders will take place from November to December 2020.
 Through the six-month project period, we will also be collating park stakeholder feedback, facilitating park visitor satisfaction surveys (if possible with COVID restrictions) and undertaking an evaluation of the external implications of our trials in partnership with relevant transport authorities (eg. TfL and local boroughs).

 At the end of the six-month period, we will release formal recommendations on whether each trial project should be extended, altered, made permanent or revoked.

 To be involved in the process and/or be notified of all future updates, please complete the form below.

 By signing up for this newsletter you are agreeing to receive updates about The Royal Parks Movement Strategy.